lucianopereira86/Quasar-NodeJS-Google-Vision/README.md

 ### Google Cloud Platform

-- Create a project and enable billing:
+- Create a new project:

 ![vision01](/docs/vision01.JPG)

+- Give a name to the project and press on "CREATE":

 ![vision02](/docs/vision02.JPG)

+- Create a billing for the project.
+Just follow these [instructions](https://cloud.google.com/billing/docs/how-to/modify-project):

 ![vision03](/docs/vision03.JPG)

-- Activate APIs and services and enable Google Vision API:
+- At the APIs & Services dashboar, press on "ENABLE APIS AND SERVICES":

 ![vision04](/docs/vision04.JPG)

+- Manage Google Vision API:

 ![vision05](/docs/vision05.JPG)

-- Create credentials for this API without App Engine and Computer Engine.
-Choose the owner role and JSON type file.
-Download the credentials.
+- Create service account credentials for this API:

 ![vision06](/docs/vision06.JPG)

+- Choose not using App Engine neither Computer Engine:

 ![vision07](/docs/vision07.JPG)

+- Select the project owner role and the JSON type file.

 ![vision08](/docs/vision08.JPG)

+- Download the credentials file.

 ![vision09](/docs/vision09.JPG)